 As the population ages, older Americans will play an increasingly important role in our economy and America’s leadership in the world marketplace.
 By 2019, over 40% of Americans aged 55+ will be employed, making up over 25% of the U.S. labor force.
 The Committee on Economic Development indicates that employers rate older workers high on characteristics such as judgment, commitment to quality, attendance, and punctuality.

-- In 2013, over 31 million Americans aged 55+ were employed, and 1.7 million were actively seeking work.
-(Bureau of Labor Statistics [BLS])
+- In 2015, 33 million Americans aged 55+ were employed, and 1.3 million were actively seeking work.
+(Bureau of Labor Statistics [BLS]

 Part-Time & Multiple Jobs

 - Part-time work is appealing to many older workers who want to scale back but still remain in the workplace; however, many older workers work part-time because of the weak job market or because they cannot find full-time work.
-In 2013, just over 1 million adults aged 55+ said they took a part-time job “for economic reasons.”
-(BLS)
+An AARP Public Policy Institute survey of older workers in 2014 found that 41% of those experiencing long-term unemployment took part-time jobs to help pay the bills.
+(AARP Public Policy Institute)

 - In June 2014, 4.7% of workers aged 55+ held more than one job.
 Doing so may indicate an inability to find a job that pays enough hours.
 (AARP Public Policy Institute)